paronicholas/bus-mall/to_do_plan.md

 Initial steps:
 1. set-up wireframe for HTML and CSS
-  a. header
+  1. header
-    i. logo and navigation
+    1. logo and navigation
-  b. body
+  2. body
-    i. layout image placement and sizes
+    2. layout image placement and sizes
-  c. footer
+  3. footer
-    i. logo and created by
+    3. logo and created by
 2. link app.js to wireframe
 3. update images to fit inside image layout for best quality
 4. develop app.js for modular functionality
-  a. easy DOM manipulation
+  1. easy DOM manipulation
-  b. event handlers
+  2. event handlers
-    i. after 25 selections, turn off listener ii. provide a ranked list of percentages for each image
+    1. after 25 selections, turn off listener
+    2. provide a ranked list of percentages for each image
-  c. develop Objects to contain DOM manip and images
+  3. develop Objects to contain DOM manip and images